1. Preparing your environment for installation

 3.2.
 Configuring pull-based transport for remote execution

 By default, remote execution uses push-based SSH as the transport mechanism for the Script provider.
-If your infrastructure prohibits outgoing connections from orcharhino Proxy to hosts, you can use remote execution with pull-based transport instead, because the host initiates the connection to orcharhino Proxy.
+If your infrastructure prohibits outgoing connections from orcharhino Proxy Server to hosts, you can use remote execution with pull-based transport instead, because the host initiates the connection to orcharhino Proxy Server.
 The use of pull-based transport is not limited to those infrastructures.

 The pull-based transport comprises pull-mqtt